 The product of the Green's functions in \Eq{OmGW_full} can be expressed as

 An average over highly oscillating modes $k \tau^{ }_0 \gg 1$, yields

-The approximation in \Eq{eq_OmGW_UETC} is not valid if one is interested in computing the gravitational wave spectrum while the source is active.
-For this case we provide a formula for the full time dependency of $\OmGW$ in \App{app_GW_tdep}.
+Note that the approximation in \Eq{eq_OmGW_UETC} is not valid if one is interested in computing the GW spectrum while the source is active.
+For this case, we provide a formula for the full time dependency of $\OmGW$ in \App{app_GW_tdep}.